 - You want less stress and peace of mind; it would be better if it was just “taken care of.”

-We can be the people to take this load off your shoulders and take care of everything you need to launch a podcast.
+We can be the people to take this load off your shoulders and take care of everything for you.
 Yep, that’s right: we will project-manage and handle all elements of a podcast launch, including: